Www.tism.wanker.com: Singles

 "Yob" was released in November 1997 as the album's lead single.
 This song details the "ingredients" which go into making up a "yobbo".

 "I Might Be a Cunt, but I'm Not a Fucking Cunt" was released in April 1998 as the album's second single.
 The song peaked at number 90 on the ARIA charts.
-The song and its accompanying music video of a couple having sex was banned by the SBS, ABC's rage, and Triple J due to its content; however, it was played quite frequently by Melbourne independent broadcaster 3RRR on the Breakfasters show.
+The song and its accompanying music video of a couple having sex were banned by the SBS, ABC's rage, and Triple J due to their content; however, it was played quite frequently by Melbourne independent broadcaster 3RRR on the Breakfasters show.
 Bruce Ruxton, the head of the Victorian Branch of the Australian RSL, wrote a letter of complaint to Shock Records asking for TISM to be fired from the label, and describing the song as "dropping [Australia's standards] through the floor into the proverbial sewer".
-Ron Hitler-Barassi of TISM responded to criticism in an interview saying "I actually like the song, the thing that disappoints me about some of the reaction to the song is people's reaction was confined to 'oh how naughty, oh those naughty boys TISM have said a naughty word, fuck, and another naughty word, cunt, and oh that's so naughty' and I must admit, I was sort of, and I shouldn't have, I was disappointed with that reaction ...
+Ron Hitler-Barassi of TISM responded to criticism in an interview, saying, "I actually like the song, the thing that disappoints me about some of the reaction to the song is people's reaction was confined to 'oh how naughty, oh those naughty boys TISM have said a naughty word, fuck, and another naughty word, cunt, and oh that's so naughty' and I must admit, I was sort of, and I shouldn't have, I was disappointed with that reaction ...
 We were attempting to use the common dialect of people in the street, to sum up a term, have a good pisstake.
 It's more than just naughtiness.
 That's very profound isn't it?"

 In 2015, when asked if the choice to release "I Might Be a Cunt, but I'm Not a Fucking Cunt" as a follow up single after commercial success, was meant as a mocking message to the music industry.
 Humphrey B. Flaubert stated that it was instead hubris, as they had believed that their radio play at the time would allow them to get away with anything, but instead the band never truly recovered.

 "Whatareya?" was released in July 1998 as the album's third single.
 The song peaked at number 66 on the ARIA charts.

 "Thunderbirds Are Coming Out" was released in October 1998 as the fourth and final single from the album.